EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 - Software testing improves the reusability of our code - well-written software tests capture the expected behaviour of our code and can be used alongside documentation to help other developers quickly make sense of our code.
 In addition, a well-tested codebase allows developers to experiment with new features safe in the knowledge that tests will reveal if their changes have broken any existing functionality.
 - Software testing underpins the FAIR practices and improves software quality by giving us the confidence to engage in open research practices - if we are not sure that our code works as intended and produces accurate results, we are unlikely to feel confident about sharing our code with others.

-### Solutions

-- [**Software Quality Assurance**][software-quality-assurance] - a comprehensive and systematic process that ensures the quality of the overall software develoment process by monitoring its development, testing, and maintenance and ensures that the final software product meets the specified requirements and quality standards.
-- [Software testing][software-testing] - a specific activity within the Software Quality Assurance process that involves evaluating software to identify discrepancies between expected and actual behavior and testing code to find and fix defects.
-- **Quality Gates** - in software development these are predefined checkpoints or criteria that code or software must meet before moving to the next phase in the development lifecycle.
-They act as "gates" or approval points that help ensure quality at each stage of the development process.
-If the software fails to meet the requirements of a quality gate, it is not allowed to proceed, and corrective actions are needed.

-## How do we test our code?
+## What types of software tests exist?

 ### Description

-Testing code involves checking whether the software behaves as expected.
+As we have already seen, testing code involves checking whether it behaves as expected.
-This process can be divided into two main styles: [**functional testing**][functional-testing] and [**non-functional testing**][non-functional-testing].
+There are two main types of testing: [**functional testing**][functional-testing] and [**non-functional testing**][non-functional-testing].
-Each style addresses different aspects of the software’s performance and quality.
+Each type addresses different aspects of the software’s performance and quality and can be achieved via different tests.
+Both need to be used when testing our software.

 #### Functional testing